 Also on Patch this Sunday:

 The Philadelphia Inquirer/Philly.com columnist points to St. Monica as one example of many schools closing in the Archdiocese of Philadelphia this year to illustrate the plight of teachers, especially women teachers, left unemployed or -at best- in limbo by the closing.
-St. Monica's faculty was all-female when the school closed for good at noon on Thursday.
+St. Monica's faculty was all-female when

 Not like public or even most private schools.